wrbaldwin/db-week/Labs/running-SQL-Server-on-Amazon-RDS-and-Migrating-to-MySQL.md

-Endpoint type: Select "target" check "select RDS DB Instance" choose your target Aurora MySQL instance from the RDS Instance drop down Target engine: aurora
+Endpoint type: Select "target" check "select RDS DB Instance" choose your target Aurora MySQL instance from the RDS Instance drop down if your instance doesn't show then add your instance details manually.
+Target engine: aurora
 Server name: < should be supplied - verify if you want>
 port: 3306